mk-pmb/nodemcu-firmware-wifigpio-pmb/README.md

 <!--/#echo -->

-Just a demo of how to use [nodemcu-build-as-github-action][nodemcu-baga].
+Just a demo of how to use [nodemcu-firmware-build-as-github-action][nodemcu-baga].